Registered Nursing and Registered Midwifery Graduate Programs

 There are four.
 These are paid days and are included in your rostered hours.

 The General Stream Graduate Program provides an opportunity for graduate registered nurses to experience a mix of acuity and diversity across settings by undertaking two six month rotations.
-The options available for rotation include:
+You will be able to nominate your preferred rotation areas, including inpatient wards, critical care, community settings, surgical units, and mental health.

 Recognising the important role nurses play in all settings, graduates are provided with guides and opportunities to develop and consolidate knowledge and skills that are both unique and transferable to any area of nursing practice, laying strong foundations for career progression beyond the graduate year.